JD95/write-you-a-tic-tac-toe/README.md

 - Name: Taylor Doe
 - Age: 27 years

 So more specific in this case meant including numbers and units in a few cases.
 Computers like numbers, a lot.
 People on the other hand want to be more expressive.
-To this end, Haskell comes with a few different kinds of values to talk about.
+To this end, Haskell comes with a few different kinds of values to talk about called "data types".

 # Primitive Data Types